New! BD Essentials: Turn your team into growth advocates

 OPPORTUNITY PIPELINE SIZE

-Others can be used to measure specific stages, e.g., Value of Opportunities by stage.
-Or even to identify the ratio between certain stages—e.g., Early Engagement vs. Win Ratio.
+While others can be used to measure specific stages, e.g., Value of Opportunities by Stage or identify the ratio between certain stages—e.g., Early Engagement vs. Win Ratio.

 AVERAGE SIZE OF OPPORTUNITY IDENTIFIED